mmgen/mmgen-wallet/doc/MMGenBuildBitcoindMSWin.md

 		src/wallet.cpp
 		src/walletdb.cpp

-adding the statement `#include <winsock2.h>` near the top of each file, above the first `#include` statement.
+adding the line `#include <winsock2.h>` near the top of each file, above the first `#include` statement.

-At the MSYS prompt, run the following file-copying commands (this needs to be done just once):
+At the MSYS prompt, run the following commands (this needs to be done just once):

 		$ cp /mingw/bin/autoreconf-2.68 /mingw/bin/autoreconf
 		$ cp /mingw/bin/autoconf-2.68 /mingw/bin/autoconf